kkarthikvk/Information-Chat-Bot/README.md

 It is a Telegram chat bot code .
 Where it can able to answer any question asked related to IPL .

-How to activate is :
+Necessary steps to activate Bot :

 Step 1 : Bot Father in telegram \n